 A: When a Canadian moves to the U.S., it’s often the case that their Canada-based investment advisors do not have the proper registrations to continue servicing their accounts.
 A Canadian investment firm cannot open an IRA, for example, as these are U.S.-domiciled retirement accounts.
 This presents a challenge and leaves most investors thinking they don’t have a choice other than the often less than ideal one of collapsing their Canadian retirement plan and bringing the value of the account into taxable income.

-Q: I’m moving from the U.S. to Canada – how can your wealth management team help?
+Q: I’m moving from the U.S. to Canada – how can your cross-border wealth planning team help?

 A: Transitioning from one country to another can often bring with it financial complexity.
-When it comes to the financial aspects of moving from the U.S. to Canada, there are many rules to understand and decisions that need to be made concerning tax considerations and your overall wealth, retirement and investment planning.
+When it comes to the financial aspects of moving from the U.S. to Canada, there are many rules to understand and decisions that need to be made concerning your overall wealth, with retirement, tax and investment planning.

 Most Americans moving to Canada maintain their U.S. citizenship.
-In this situation, you will face the complexities of having tax obligations on both sides of the border – complexities that only a minority of professionals have experience in managing.
+In this situation, you will face the complexities of having tax obligations on both sides of the border – complexities that only few professionals have experience in managing.

 A: The financial aspects of moving from Canada to the U.S. can be complex, with tax considerations and overall wealth, retirement and investment planning decisions to handle.